leemthai/zone-sniper/docs/zones/key zones.md

 Shoud price target be center rather than nearest edge of sticky zone ? (seems more natural than aiming for edge of structure, right?)
 That's journey stuff I think, though, don't want let Gemimi loose on that yet, though, lol

-# Target zone is represented with a circle
+# Target zone should be represented with a circle (the sniper target zone)
 Cooolllll!!!!!!!!!!!!!!!!!!

 # WebGL isn't supported in WASM Version
 What is that all about?
 Has it stopped running for some reason?

+# On the price scale, how to ensure we get a price drawn at start of axis/
+Definitely need it to see start of price range.
+And for prices everywhere.
+Come up with a function or use a crate that prints fp more intelligently.
+So $283218.31, $1300.3231, $0.0000032 i.e total number of digits, something like that?